-Computing is taught as a discreet lesson at St Paul’s.
-In line with the new curriculum requirements, we teach computer science.
-The children learn about abstraction and logic and learn to create algorithms, used to instruct a computer to carry out tasks systematically.
+At St Paul’s, in line with the curriculum requirements, we teach computer science.
+The children learn about abstraction, logic and use computational thinking to create algorithms, used to instruct a computer to carry out tasks systematically.
 They also learn how to debug and resolve problems within computer algorithms.

-In addition, the curriculum includes teaching on the competent, creative, safe and responsible use of information technology.
+In addition, the curriculum includes digital literacy - teaching the competent, creative, safe and responsible use of information technology.

 Our computing schemes of work are attached at the foot of this page.